rayh176/akka-graph-model/Readme.md

 Program
 ------
-The characteristics of Akka allow me to solve the difficult concurrency and scalability challenges.
+The characteristics of Akka allowed me to solve the difficult concurrency and scalability challenges.
 Program adhere to strong isolation principles.
 Spring helped to reduce classes dependencies.